+A classic roast turkey can be kosher, too!
 If you’re using a kosher turkey, the meat will already be soaked and salted, so you do not really need to brine it at all.
 If you want to brine a kosher bird then cut way back on the salt (or eliminate it completely), since the turkey meat will already be salty.
-I usually choose an organic un-brined bird, not kosher, and brine it myself.
-Even if you’re using a kosher bird, you can still use the aromatics and roasting method outlined below– just skip the brine!
+Even if you use a kosher bird, you can still use the aromatics and roasting method outlined below– just skip the brine!

-Alton suggests heating the meat to 161 degrees… I usually take it out at 165 degrees.
-Don’t let it heat above 165 or the breast meat will start to dry out.
-Other than that, everything should be pretty self explanatory.
 A lot of people are afraid of roasting turkey, particularly those that have never done it before.
 Never fear!
-If this is your first time cooking turkey, this tutorial should keep you right on track.
+If this is your first time cooking classic roast turkey, this tutorial should keep you right on track.
 Enjoy!

 Classic Roast Turkey

 - 1 cup kosher salt

 - 1/2 cup light brown sugar